Dewalt-arch/pimpmykali/README.md

   - sudo ./pimpmykali.sh
   - For a new kali vm, run menu option N

+# Revision 1.2.6 - GoWitness Precompiled Binary - Installed
+  - Gowitness Precompiled binary is downloaded and installed to /usr/bin/gowitness
+    - checks for google-chrome installation, if not installed, install it
+    - installs gowitness precompiled binary to /usr/bin/gowitness

 # Revision 1.2.5 - Downgrade MSF to 5 re-enabled
   - Downgrade from MSF 6 to 5 has been re-enabled
     - due to a recent (somewhat odd) demand to re-enable the downgrade